Carcass (band): Surgical Steel (2012–2019)

 Steer and Walker started talking about recording a new album after the reunion shows were done.
 They wrote some songs to see how they would turn out.
 According to Steer, "If it sounded like Carcass to us, we were going to proceed.
 We also said if it didn't feel right, we'd just drop it".
 Carcass recorded a new album in 2012, titled Surgical Steel.
 Daniel Wilding (drummer of Bristol-based deathgrind band Trigger the Bloodshed) performs drums on Surgical Steel.
-The original drummer, Ken Owen, was also brought in to record some backing vocals on the album.
+Original drummer Ken Owen was brought in to record some backing vocals on the album.
 Ben Ash (guitarist of Pig Iron, Desolation, and Liquefied Skeleton) joined the band in March 2013 on guitars.

-On 26 March 2013 Carcass performed for the first time with their new lineup at the Camden Underworld in London, where they played for three nights.
-Carcass also performed at the Chilean music festival Metalfest in April 2013, and the Maryland Deathfest XI music festival in May 2013.
+On 26 March 2013, Carcass performed for the first time with their new lineup at the Camden Underworld in London, where they played for three nights.
+Carcass performed at the Chilean music festival Metalfest in April 2013, and the Maryland Deathfest XI music festival in May 2013.

-In May 2013 Carcass signed with Nuclear Blast.
-In Japan they signed a deal with Trooper Entertainment for the release of the new album.
+In May 2013, Carcass signed with Nuclear Blast.
+In Japan, they signed a deal with Trooper Entertainment for the release of the new album.
 Carcass released Surgical Steel on 13 September 2013 in Europe, 16 September in the UK, and 17 September in North America.
 Overall the album received positive reviews.
 Surgical Steel earned a Top 50 position on the US Billboard 200 charts.
 After releasing Surgical Steel, Carcass headlined Damnation Festival in Leeds before embarking on the Defenders of the Faith Tour with Amon Amarth and Hell, which ran throughout Europe and the UK in November and December 2013.
 Carcass performed at 70000 Tons of Metal in January 2014 and headlined the Agglutination Festival on 23 August that year.

 In a June 2014 interview with Metal Underground, Walker was asked if Carcass were going to make a follow-up to Surgical Steel.
 He replied, "Ultimately, as long as we feel we got somewhere to go then we would create new material.
 We are not just going to do it just for the sake of it.
 We have to feel inspired.
 All I can say is I do see somewhere where we can take Carcass if we choose to do another album and personally I do want to do another album.
 I'm not completely satisfied with any album we've made so far.
 I don't think we've made the classic Carcass album, that's the way I feel."